rjbs/rjbs.github.io/_posts/2023-05-05-pts-2023-more-pause-work-3-5.md

 rebuilding.

 I converted those to use Module::Faker directly.
-I [wrote about Module::Faker last year]({% post_url 2019-04-30-pts-2019-module-faker-3-5 %}), when I added the ability to specify what the faked-up distribution should look like.
+I [wrote about Module::Faker after last PTS]({% post_url 2019-04-30-pts-2019-module-faker-3-5 %}), when I added the ability to specify what the faked-up distribution should look like.
 I was easy to handle removing the META file, but some of the distributions needed weirder changes, like bogus version declarations.

 I made a new 0.025 release of Module::Faker that includes more options for how to build a fake distribution with weird properties.
 Some aren't so weird.